 • At first, they lose balance and fall (failure).

-• When they manage to go forward, they feel happy and say, 'I did it!' (reward).
+• When they manage to move forward well, they feel happy saying "I did it!" (reward).

-• After trying many times, they become able to ride well (learning).
+• After trying many times, they become able to ride skillfully (learning).

-• Give a treat when they sit (reward).
+• Give a treat when the dog sits (reward).

-• As a result, they learn that "sitting leads to good things" (learning).
+• As a result, the dog learns that "sitting brings good things" (learning).

 2. Mechanisms of Reinforcement Learning and Main Algorithms